hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/grafana_configuration.rst

       password = "{lrdata-pw}"

    .. note::

-      Be sure to replace {host} with the IP or Fully Qualified Domain Name (FQDN) of the system running the InfluxDB Docker container.
+      Be sure to replace ``{host}`` with the IP or FQDN of the system running the InfluxDB Docker container.

 #.
-Restart Telegraf.
+Restart the Telegraf service.

    .. code-block:: console